Skip to main content

 You have grounds to dispute CAM charges when the landlord's reconciliation statement shows charges you believe conflict with your lease terms.
 That can be as obvious as finding depreciation in the pool (almost always excluded) or as subtle as a denominator that doesn't match your lease's GLA definition.

 Start the process as soon as you receive the statement.
-Don't wait until near the audit rights deadline — you'll need time to gather documents, review them, and negotiate.
+Don't wait until near the audit rights deadline.
+You'll need time to gather documents, review them, and negotiate.

 For landlords managing the other side of this process, see tenant audit rights landlord and defensible reconciliation package.